Win/Loss Intelligence Agent

 AI-powered win/loss analysis that reconstructs deal timelines, identifies the key factors behind every closed deal, and generates actionable intelligence briefs for your sales team.

 AI-powered win/loss analysis that reconstructs deal timelines, identifies the key factors behind every closed deal, and generates actionable intelligence briefs for your sales team.
 25-node n8n workflow with 4 agents (Fetcher, Researcher, Analyst, Formatter).
 HubSpot deal closure webhook or manual webhook trigger.
 Fetcher pulls deal data, contacts, and activities from HubSpot API.
-Researcher (Sonnet 4.6 + web_search) gathers company and competitor context when INCLUDE_COMPETITOR_RESEARCH=true.
-Analyst (Opus 4.6) performs deep 6-factor causal win/loss analysis with timeline reconstruction, evidence-based factor classification (MAJOR/CONTRIBUTING/NOT A FACTOR), lessons learned, and actionable recommendations.
-Formatter (Sonnet 4.6) generates Notion intelligence brief and HubSpot deal note.
+Researcher (the analysis model + web_search) gathers company and competitor context when INCLUDE_COMPETITOR_RESEARCH=true.
+Analyst (the primary reasoning model) performs deep 6-factor causal win/loss analysis with timeline reconstruction, evidence-based factor classification (MAJOR/CONTRIBUTING/NOT A FACTOR), lessons learned, and actionable recommendations.
+Formatter (the analysis model) generates Notion intelligence brief and HubSpot deal note.
 6 win/loss factors: product_fit, sales_execution, competitive_dynamics, pricing_value, champion_engagement, timing_market.
-DUAL-MODEL PER_RECORD: Opus 4.6 for deep causal analysis, Sonnet 4.6 for research and formatting, $0.30-$0.60/deal.
+DUAL-MODEL PER_RECORD: the primary reasoning model for deep causal analysis, the analysis model for research and formatting, $0.30-$0.60/deal.
+This came from a product team that requested win/loss data and received an anecdotal summary from the sales VP instead of structured analysis.
+The agent compiles win/loss patterns into data the product team can actually use.

 Four Agents.
 Six Factors.
 Per-Deal Causal Intelligence.